christymarc/christymarc.github.io/_pages/resources.md

         * deadline: November 1, 2024
     * [Stanford CS SASP](https://www.cs.stanford.edu/admissions-student-resources)
         * deadline: October 25, 2024
+    * UChicago CS SASP (exists but pending...)
-    * Other institutions that have had programs in the past, but I couldn't find information on for the 2024-2025 cycle include: UChicago, Brown, UPenn, UCSB.
+    * Other institutions that have had programs in the past, but I couldn't find information on for the 2024-2025 cycle include: Brown, UPenn, UCSB.
 * For a more general guide on application dos and don'ts, there is also [Applying to Ph.D.
 Programs in Computer Science](https://www.cs.cmu.edu/~harchol/gradschooltalk.pdf) by Professor Mor Harchol-Balter at CMU.

 ### Application Fee Waivers